simonward87/typescript-node-boilerplate/README.md

 # TypeScript And Express Boilerplate

-This project exists as a basic, opinionated reference for how to set up a REST API using TypeScript and ExpressJS.
+Quick reference for how to structure a basic REST API using TypeScript and ExpressJS.

-A project setup checklist can be [found here](./notes.md).
+A setup checklist can be [found here](./notes.md).